-The new Galataport will also host number of culture and arts centers, the world standard cruise terminal, a port hotel, and an entertainment area housing various brands, cafes, restaurants and offices.
+Galataport Istanbul hosts a number of culture and arts centers, the world standard cruise terminal, a port hotel, and an entertainment area housing various brands, cafes, restaurants and offices.

-The terminal of the Galatport will also has areas under the ground (which will be first in the world) and will have a capacity to serve high number of passengers.
+The terminal of the Galatport has areas under the ground and will have a capacity to serve high number of passengers.
 There will ve passport control and check-in areas, waiting saloons and more.